If you add tags to your blog posts or products, then they can boost the search experience on your website.

 Let’s see if we can find it only by the tag.

-Even though there is no word “tutorial” in the title, description, or content of the post, we still found it.
+Even though there is no word “tutorial” in the title, description, or content of the post, it still found the correct post.

 To make sure it wasn’t a coincidence, let’s do another experiment.